RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

   drop_na()
 ```

-Note in passing that the Bayesian approach would be perfectly suitable for imputing this missing data rather than simply eliminating it, but that's a topic for another day...
+By the way, note that the Bayesian approach would be perfectly suitable for imputing this missing data rather than simply eliminating it, but that's a topic for another day...

 Then, using the `lm` function, let's fit a multiple regression model that will try to answer our question: